UltraEngine/Documentation/CPP/Thread_Start.md

 # Thread::Start

-This method resumes execution of a thread.
+This method begins execution of a thread.

 ## Syntax